cwardlaw8/SonarSim/PM5_notes.md

 - **Stability / damping observations and suggested fix**
   - While doing ODE stability checks, we noticed:
     - Global absorption $\alpha$ is currently `0.0001` (very small).
-    - Boundary absorption is `5` (large).
+    - Boundary absorption is `5 (large).
     - This combination leads to real eigenvalues (not purely imaginary), which hurts the wave-equation-like stability structure.
   - For MOR, we suggest:
-    - Increasing $\alpha$ via `getParam_Sonar` (now accepts an alpha argument) so the system is more strongly damped and has no positive real eigenvalues.
+    - Increasing $\alpha$ via getParam_Sonar` (now accepts an alpha argument) so the system is more strongly damped and has no positive real eigenvalues.
-    - On a small grid, computing eigenvalues explicitly and checking that there are no eigenvalues with positive real part for the chosen timestep `dt`.
+    - On a small grid, computing eigenvalues explicitly and checking that there are no eigenvalues with positive real part for the chosen timestep `dt.
     - Using the eigenvalue code Manny pushed for Task C as a reference.

 - **Integrator / time-step observations (Task C)**
-  - The $dt_{\max,\mathrm{FE}}$ returned from `getParam_Sonar` is effectively too optimistic for Leapfrog: in practice, stability requires $dt \approx 0.5\, dt_{\max,\mathrm{FE}}$.
+  - The $dt_{\max,\mathrm{FE}}$ returned from getParam_Sonar is effectively too optimistic for Leapfrog: in practice, stability requires $dt \approx 0.5\, dt_{\max,\mathrm{FE}}$.
-  - With this tighter CFL, Leapfrog is stable but still sensitive; Trapezoidal (`solve_ivp` implicit methods) remains stable at larger `dt` and is attractive when we can tolerate some error on the second hydrophone.
+  - With this tighter CFL, Leapfrog is stable but still sensitive; Trapezoidal (solve_ivp implicit methods) remains stable at larger `dt` and is attractive when we can tolerate some error on the second hydrophone.
-  - For large grids, MOR would be most beneficial because running with truly stable `dt` values is expensive; there is also significant aliasing at higher frequencies that needs to be considered in how we choose grid and time step.
+  - For large grids, MOR would be most beneficial because running with truly stable `dt values is expensive; there is also significant aliasing at higher frequencies that needs to be considered in how we choose grid and time step.

 - **Stability sweep findings (small grid)**
   - Scanning $\alpha$ ∈ {1e-4, 1e-2, 0.5, 1.0} on the small grid: max $\operatorname{Re}(\lambda)$ < 0 in all cases (~ -$\alpha$/2).
 Damping shifts the spectrum left but does not change $dt_{\max,\mathrm{FE}}$ (≈2.95e-5), which is set by the Laplacian CFL.